-Related Links: Center on Negotiation and Mediation
+Assistant Director, Center on Negotiation and Mediation

-protection/dependency matters.
-She also worked with the Juvenile Mediation Clinic at the University of Florida School of Law where she helped train and manage law school clinic students in small-claims mediation, victim-offender mediation, and conflict resolution skills.
+Before attending law school and prior to working at CCR, Alyson managed the Dependency Mediation Program for the Eighth Judicial Circuit of Florida, which provides mediation services to parties involved in child protection/dependency matters.
+She also worked with the Juvenile Mediation Clinic at the University of Florida School of Law, where she helped train and manage law school clinic students in small-claims mediation, victim-offender mediation, and conflict resolution skills.

 Carrel received her JD from University of Missouri-Columbia (consistently ranked a top ten ADR program by the US News and World Report), where she published a case note on drafting an effective ADR contract clause, and was the Editor in Chief of the Journal of Dispute Resolution.
 She received her BA in Women’s Studies from the University of Florida where she wrote a thesis focused on domestic relations mediation.

 Areas of Expertise

 - Dispute Resolution